DLT-Solutions-JBoss/workshop-windup-setup/README.md

 ## Configure Container Workshop

-### role/container.workshop
+### role/jmt.workshop

 To target the newly created EC2 instance use the `inventory` folder.
 The [ec2.py](http://docs.ansible.com/ansible/intro_dynamic_inventory.html) is a dynamic script that queries Amazon for your instances.
-The `container.workshop` role sets up the student environment.
+The `jmt.workshop` role sets up the student environment.

 ### Use `aws tags` to query AWS for your instance by AWS Tags